nigeltao/nigeltao.github.io/blog/2020/miileeniol.md

 # `Mı~Le~Nıε~L`: an English Phonetic Alphabet

+_Update on 2022-04-21: if your web browser doesn't have all of the necessary fonts (so that some symbols below look like empty boxes), there's [a PDF version of this page](./miileeniol.pdf) that will look better._

 _Update on 2020-05-09: "phonetic alphabet" here is as in International Phonetic Alphabet (spelling words æz ðeɪ saʊnd), not as in NATO Phonetic Alphabet (Alfa, Bravo, Charlie, etc.)._